ShubhangiRaj/stackline-coding/README.md

-# Getting Started with Create React App
+# Stackline Coding Assessment

-Project is for Stackline Coding Assessment
+Project is for Stackline Coding Assessment the project is hosted on vercel and can be accessed using the following [link](https://stackline-coding.vercel.app/)/https://stackline-coding.vercel.app/

 ## Available Scripts